-This course is aimed at students who want to continue their learning via the creative world of dance.
+This course is aimed at students who want to continue their learning via the creative world of Dance.
 The nature of the course demands total commitment and high levels of energy from students.
 Full-scale productions are staged.
-This two-year full-time course is the equivalent of 3 A Levels and offers the opportunity to cover the practical as well as the theoretical areas of dance.
-If you are passionate about the arts and enjoy dance, performing and music then this could be the course for you.
+This two-year full-time course is the equivalent of 3 A Levels and offers the opportunity to cover the practical and theoretical areas of dance.
+If you are passionate about the arts and enjoy dance, performing and music, this could be the course for you.

-Five GCSEs at grade C and above, including English, and/or a Level 2 qualification or equivalent.
+You’ll need four GCSEs at Grade 4/C or above, including English, and/or a Level 2 qualification or equivalent.

-You need to complete 18 units to pass this course successfully.
 The course recognises the skills, knowledge and understanding of the Performing Arts sector.
-You should also enjoy working closely with other students in groups as well as on your own initiative, be willing to experiment and explore new topics and have a passion for performance.
+You should also enjoy working closely with other students in groups as well as on your own initiative, be willing to experiment and explore new topics, and have a passion for performance.
 Examples of units you may study on the course include: Performing Arts Business, Performing to an Audience, Ballet, Jazz Dance, Contemporary Dance, and Urban Dance.
-Functional skills will also form an important part of your course.
-They are the skills we use in all aspects of our study, work and everyday life.
-When you start the course, your tutor will discuss which functional skills are the most appropriate for you.

 Many students have university or dance school as a target at the end of their studies.
-Many students have higher education or drama school as a target at the end of their studies.
-Recent Performing Arts students have gone on to degree level courses across the country, including at Urdang Academy, University of East London and MADD.
+Recent Performing Arts students have gone on to degree-level courses across the country, including at Urdang Academy, University of East London and MADD.

 Success Rates on courses for 16-18 year-olds nearly 7% better than national average*